onox/orka/README.md

 - **Transforms**.
 Apply common transformations to vectors, quaternions, and matrices using x86 SIMD instructions.

-- **Numerics**.
-Perform element-wise operations, reductions using arbitrary expressions, or matrix operations on tensors using SIMD instructions.
-Generate tensors with statistical distributions, or use Runge-Kutta 4th order numerical integrators or sigma-point Kalman filters.
+- **Tensors and numerics**.
+Perform element-wise operations, reductions using arbitrary expressions, or matrix operations on tensors using SIMD instructions on the CPU or compute shaders on the GPU.
+Generate tensors with some statistical distribution, or use Runge-Kutta 4th order numerical integrators or sigma-point Kalman filters.

+- **Surfaceless rendering**.
+Create a surfaceless rendering context without any dependency on a windowing system for using compute shaders on a server.

 Additionally, Orka provides several bindings: